 More information here

-Lost ticket vouchers will be issued for misplaced season package tickets.
+Lost ticket vouchers will be issued for misplaced tickets purchased through The Australian Ballet.
 These cannot be issued in advance of the performance and cannot be posted.

-Sydney subscribers should present themselves, with identification, to the Sydney Opera House Box Office 30 minutes prior to the performance to collect a lost ticket voucher.
+Sydney ticket-holders should present themselves, with identification, to the Sydney Opera House Box Office 30 minutes prior to the performance to collect a lost ticket voucher.